cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (pivot entity can exist without the parent(s)), defaults to `true` innerKey    | string | Inner key name in source entity, default to the primary key outerKey    | string | Outer key name in target entity, default to the primary key thoughInnerKey | string | Key name connected to the innerKey of source entity, defaults to `{sourceRole}_{innerKey}` thoughOuterKey | string | Key name connected to the outerKey of a related entity defaults to `{targetRole}_{outerKey}` thoughWhere | array | Where conditions applied to `though` entity where       | array | Where conditions applied to the related entity fkCreate    | bool   | Set to true to automatically create FK on thoughInnerKey and thoughOuterKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL` indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey], defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if the relation can be nullable (pivot entity can exist without the parent(s)).
+Defaults to `true` innerKey    | string | Inner key name in source entity.
+Defaults to the primary key outerKey    | string | Outer key name in target entity.
+Defaults to the primary key thoughInnerKey | string | Key name connected to the innerKey of source entity.
+Defaults to `{sourceRole}_{innerKey}` thoughOuterKey | string | Key name connected to the outerKey of a related entity.
+Defaults to `{targetRole}_{outerKey}` thoughWhere | array | Where conditions applied to `though` entity where       | array | Where conditions applied to the related entity fkCreate    | bool   | Set to true to automatically create FK on thoughInnerKey and thoughOuterKey.
+Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `SET NULL` indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
+Defaults to `true`

 ## Morphed Relations
 Cycle ORM provides support for polymorphic relations.
 Given relations can be used to link an entity to multiple entity types and select the desired object in runtime.
 Relations must be assigned to the entity interface rather than a specific role or class name.